jondaiello/flockingtogether/README.md

 A simple online app that would handle small-group communication, scheduling and responsibilities.

 Features:
+- Phase 1:
   - Group communication via email lists
   - Scheduling times and locations
-- Saving locations and preferences
-- 'Template' locations
   - Option for users to leave group
   - Attendee count by email one-click attendance buttons
+- Phase 2:
   - Users can be in a 'family'
+  - Saving locations and preferences
+  - 'Template' locations

 Wish List
 - Text reminders